cpl/cryptor/docs/CONTRIBUTING.md

 * Travis-CI runs tests and pushes code coverage to coveralls
 * Coveralls detects any major drop in coverage

-## Organisation
+## Organization

 ### Labels

 All issues must be labeled accordingly.
 You can see the live list of issue labels over [here](https://github.com/cpl/cryptor/labels) with their respective descriptions.
-If in doubt don't worry, a colaborator will fix any misused labels.
+If in doubt don't worry, a collaborator will fix any misused labels.

 ### Projects

 [Projects](https://github.com/cpl/cryptor/projects) and [milestones](https://github.com/cpl/cryptor/milestones_ give a sense of progress and direction to the overall Cryptor project.
-The boards are basic Kanbans with `Backlog` (todo), `In Progress` (doing) and `Done` for organising issues and other notes.
+The boards are basic Kanbans with `Backlog` (todo), `In Progress` (doing) and `Done` for organizing issues and other notes.

 ## Styleguide